I'm the Man (Joe Jackson song): Release

 At the insistence of Jackson, "I'm the Man" was released as the lead single from I'm the Man in 1979, backed with a cover of the Chuck Berry track, "Come On".
 The song, despite hitting number 23 in Canada, did not find much chart success elsewhere, failing to chart in both America and Britain, something which frustrated Jackson.
 Its follow-up, "It's Different for Girls," was more successful, becoming a top 10 hit for Jackson in the UK; Jackson later expressed bemusement at the commercial failure of "I'm the Man" in comparison to its follow-up: "I picked 'I'm The Man' and it flopped.
 The record company picked 'It's Different For Girls' – I was amazed when that was a hit."

 Despite not being a commercial hit, the song has appeared on multiple compilation albums, including Stepping Out: The Very Best of Joe Jackson and This Is It!
 (The A&M Years 1979–1989).
 It appeared in live form on the album Live 1980/86.
-Another live version of the song was released on a bonus CD with Jackson's 2003 album Volume 4.Record World said that "Jackson's a rock 'n roll firebrand...and combined with a breakneck rhythm, it works to maximum effect.."
+Another live version of the song was released on a bonus CD with Jackson's 2003 album Volume 4.

+Critical reception

+Upon its release, David Hepworth of Smash Hits wrote, "Joe takes a club to the people who make profits from fads with a bouncing up tempo rocker that loses a bit of its force during the instrumental break.
+Strong chorus."
+Danny Baker of NME noted it was "far more frantic than Jackson's singled out before".
+He felt it wouldn't become a hit "quite as easily" as "Is She Really Going Out with Him?", but thought it would "sit pretty on the old Rockola until it's replaced by a new national rave".
+Simon Ludgate of Record Mirror was negative in his review, saying the song was "not a patch" on "Is She Really Going Out with Him?" and "sent him to sleep" as Jackson "repeats the line 'I'm the man' so many times, you wonder if he's trying to convince himself by hypnotherapy or something".

+In the US, Cash Box felt the "insistently rocking track is new wave at its most palatable, yet Jackson doesn't sacrifice any of the instrumental or lyrical bite for pop gloss".
+They added that "frenzied guitar and rhythm work make this a choice AOR, pop add."
+Record World called it an "AOR-pop chartbuster" on which Jackson's a "rock 'n roll firebrand" and "combined with a breakneck rhythm, it works to maximum effect."
 In 2003, an author for Billboard dubbed the song an "old favorite".
 Paste called the track "infectious".